surfer23/get_and_clean_data/README.md

 ##### 1. Adding variable headers to each column using the features.txt file

 ```
+#Restructure coulmn names to make them more readable then assign them to the dataset in question
 assign_col_names <- function(group){

   #Restructure the coulmn names